feathersui/feathersui-website/docs/haxe-openfl/pop-up-list-view.md

 }
 ```

-Alternatively, the value of the [`selectedIndex`](https://api.feathersui.com/current/feathers/controls/PopUpListView.html#selectedIndex) property references the index of the items in the list view, in the order that they were added.
+Alternatively, the value of the [`selectedIndex`](https://api.feathersui.com/current/feathers/controls/PopUpListView.html#selectedIndex) property references the index of the items in the list view's collection, in the order that they were added.

 ```hx
 function listView_changeHandler(event:Event):Void {